porchard/Multiome-Cluster-NextFlow/README.md

 # Notes

-RNA, ATAC, and QC pipelines must be run first.
+snRNA and QC pipelines must be run first.
 Each library must be from a single species (i.e., no barnyard experiments).

 # Steps